Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Abstract

 \section{Abstract}

 Despite the impressive generative abilities of black-box large language models (LLMs), their inherent opacity hinders further advancements in capabilities such as reasoning, planning, and personalization.
-Existing works aim to enhance LLM capabilities via domain-specific adaptation or in-context learning, which require additional training on accessible model parameters, an infeasible option for black-box LLMs.
-To address this challenge, we introduce \method, a lightweight white-box LLM controller that guides a large-scale black-box LLM generator by decomposing complex tasks into a series of intermediate outputs.
+Existing works aim to enhance LLM capabilities via domain-specific adaptation, which require additional training on accessible model parameters, an infeasible option for black-box LLMs.
+To address this challenge, we introduce \texttt{Matryoshka Pilot} (\method), a lightweight white-box LLM controller that guides a large-scale black-box LLM generator by decomposing complex tasks into a series of intermediate outputs.
 Specifically, we consider the black-box LLM as an environment, with \method serving as a policy to provide intermediate guidance through prompts for driving the black-box LLM. \method is trained to pivot the outputs of the black-box LLM aligning with preferences during iterative interaction, which enables controllable multi-turn generation and self-improvement in optimizing intermediate guidance.
-Empirical evaluations on three diverse tasks demonstrate that \method effectively enhances the capabilities of black-box LLMs in complex, long-horizon tasks, including reasoning, planning, and personalization.
-By leveraging this pioneering controller-generator framework to mitigate dependence on model parameters, \method provides a transparent and practical solution for improving black-box LLMs through controllable multi-turn generation using white-box LLMs.
+Empirical evaluations on diverse tasks demonstrate that our method effectively enhances the capabilities of black-box LLMs in complex, long-horizon tasks.
+Our code is publicly available at: \url{https://github.com/lichangh20/Matryoshka}.